Joey Wendle Player Props: Marlins vs. Phillies

-The Miami Marlins, including Joey Wendle (.333 batting average in his past 10 games), battle starter Zack Wheeler and the Philadelphia Phillies at LoanDepot park, Friday at 6:40 PM ET.
+The Miami Marlins, including Joey Wendle (hitting .278 in his past 10 games, with five doubles and an RBI), take on starter Aaron Nola and the Philadelphia Phillies at LoanDepot park, Sunday at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Cardinals.
+He racked up two extra-base hits in his last game (2-for-4 with two doubles) against the Phillies.

 Joey Wendle Game Info & Props vs. the Phillies